Yahaya-Salisu/babs-audits-skills/references/instruction-06-duplicates.md

 ### DO NOT GROUP:
 - Same impact but different root cause
-- Same root cause pattern but different affected function/contract
+- Same root cause pattern but different bug mechanism
-- Same function but different bug mechanism
-- Fixing one doesn't fix the other
+- Different fix path; fixing one doesn't fix the other

 ### PROCESS: